astrokings/akguide/docs/eng/300hero.md

  There are two sets of skills: Combat Skills and Admin Skills.
 Combat Skills are used in combat, while Admin Skills are used while developing the planet.
 Passive combat skills are automatically used, while active combat skills need to be manually used.

 Hero Skills can be improved with [New-type Skill Elements].

+S Grade heroes can use [Advanced Skill Element] to upgrade their specialized skills.

 <br>